\\\ Charity Shops

 7. If you have not already signed up in-store, and a UK taxpayer, ask for their “Gift Aid” form which requires very little information from you.
 Charities benefit from tax concessions under UK tax law.
 Gift Aid increases the value of donations by 25%, meaning more money goes to your favourite charity.

-With the recent pandemic, charity shops need your help more than ever.
+With the recent pandemic, charity shops need your help more than ever with better than ever quality donations.

 The Best Way To Recycle Old Pillows and Cushions.
 Don’t waste – recycle clean, usable pillows and cushions 1) #Petcharities 2) @OLIO_ex 3) @Freecycle 4) @ilovefreegle 5) @Gumtree 6) @Facebook 7) @reuse_network